vipoo/SuperMFLib/README.md

 This library is a cvs import from a project on SourceForge by snarfle.

 The original version of this library is available at http://mfnet.SourceForge.Net and is the result of work done by: snarfle@users.SourceForge.net

+In addition, the repo also contains an adapter/wrapper project - SuperMFLib.
+More details of this project can be found in its local [readme](SuperMFLib/README.md)

+##Original readme

 ## See WhatsNew.txt for a list of what has changed since the previous version.
 Purpose of this library - What it is, what it isn't